javadbayat/Threading/README.md

 Moreover, the `omegathread.htc` component automatically appends to the `<body>` element an `<object>` element which is related to the Threading Port.
 This element doesn't display any additional content in your HTA and must not be removed from the document tree.

 ## Making the threads debugable
 Whenever you simply create a thread (e.g. by calling `myThread.start()`), active debugging for that thread is disabled by default.
 For example, using the JScript `debugger` statement in the thread code will cause nothing to happen.
 Additionally, you are generally unable to use any debugger program to attach to the thread and set breakpoints in it.
-Attemting to do so with Microsoft Visual Stutio, for example, will cause the debugger to keep showing the following message:
+Attempting to do so with Microsoft Visual Stutio, for example, will cause the debugger to keep showing the following message:

 > Waiting to break when the next script code runs...